-The Memphis Grizzlies (7-3) have turned up the pressure on the defending Western Conference champions, the Oklahoma City Thunder (5-5) heading into play Wednesday night.
-Game Five of the best of seven series tips off at 9:30 pm ET from the Chesapeake Energy Arena in Oklahoma City, Oklahoma and will be televised nationally on TNT.
-Oklahoma City is currently favored by 4 points with the over/under set at 185 points.
+The Memphis Grizzlies (3-3) will travel to face the Oklahoma City Thunder (3-3) in a winner take all Game 7 of their first round series Saturday night.
+The game tips off at 8:00 pm ET from the Chesapeake Energy Arena in Oklahoma City, Oklahoma and will be televised nationally on TNT.
+Oklahoma City is currently a 7.5 point favorite with the over/under set at 185 points.

 Head to Head Matchup